 Following are quotes from people in the department, holding different roles and having different levels of seniority.

-“Having joined the department in 2009 I am struck by the difference in enthusiasm, engagement and pride on display here every day.
+“Having joined the department 9 years ago, I am struck by the difference in enthusiasm, engagement and pride on display here every day.
 People have genuinely embraced our values of Collaboration, Learning and Improvement, and the evidence is everywhere.
 The positive transformation I have seen in Digital Products has been absolutely remarkable.” — Internal Agile Coach

 “When I joined Digital Products, I was purely a technical person.
 Through daily interactions and opportunities, I’ve learned a lot about cross-team collaboration and networking.
 By taking advantage of team training sessions, I was able to build out my soft skills from leadership to communication to facilitation.
 This is an environment where they encourage you to think out of the box, to meet people and to make use of facilities and tools you might not find at a smaller company.” — Developer